koxudaxi/datamodel-code-generator/docs/index.md

   --field-include-all-keys
-                        Add all keys to field parameters --snake-case-field    Change camel-case field name to snake-case --strip-default-none  Strip default None on fields --disable-appending-item-suffix
+                        Add all keys to field parameters --snake-case-field    Change camel-case field name to snake-case --original-field-name-delimiter ORIGINAL_FIELD_NAME_DELIMITER
+                        Set delimiter to convert to snake case.
+This option only can be used with --snake-case-field (default: `_` ) --strip-default-none  Strip default None on fields --disable-appending-item-suffix
                         Disable appending `Item` suffix to model name in an